dsp-uga/team-Squadron-final/ETHICS.md

  The data is provided by Santander bank on Kaggle and they will take care of the data.
 Hence we do not know what will be done to data.
 But in general, kaggle keeps data life long to help other people study and come up with better solutions which helps people to learn more too.

 ## C. Analysis
- - [x] **C.1 Missing perspectives**: Have we sought to address blindspots in the analysis through engagement with relevant stakeholders (e.g., checking assumptions and discussing implications with affected communities and subject matter experts)?\
+ - [x] **C.1 Missing perspectives**: Have we sought to address blind spots in the analysis through engagement with relevant stakeholders (e.g., checking assumptions and discussing implications with affected communities and subject matter experts)?\
   Releasing the results but not releasing the model and data itself will prevent any outsider using it for any self-gain.

  - [x] **C.2 Dataset bias**: Have we examined the data for possible sources of bias and taken steps to mitigate or address these biases (e.g., stereotype perpetuation, confirmation bias, imbalanced classes, or omitted confounding variables)?\